kees1948/UniFLEX/Software/Networking/NetBoot/README.md

 * first, set the prom image such that the GPP will setup the network device initially.

-* second, you MUST set (also in the GPPNETPROM image) the IP details of your 'netserver'.
+* second, you MUST set (also in the NETROMGPP image) the IP details of your 'netserver'.
 The 'netserver' is the computer where to get the 'uniflexn' image from and which you provide with the boot filesystem.